The Patriot's Primer on American Liberty (Full Copyright Text)

 But activist courts have ruled that this prohibition applies to virtually every public forum, from public schools and sporting events to public squares.

-Our Founders’ First Amendment intent was that the central government would not favor one religious denomination over others by act of Congress.
+Further, our Founders’ First Amendment intent was that the central government would not favor one religious denomination over others by act of Congress.
 “Congress shall make no law…” It is precisely that which Thomas Jefferson referenced when noting the Constitution built “a wall of separation between church and State” — and nothing more.

 But for decades, judicial activists have “interpreted” the First Amendment’s “Establishment Clause” to suit their political agendas, placing severe constraints upon the free exercise of religion by invoking Thomas Jefferson’s once-obscure but now wholly misrepresented “wall of separation” metaphor.

-In 1802, Jefferson rightly supported the disestablishment of the Anglican Church as the official religion in Virginia.
+At that time, Jefferson rightly supported the disestablishment of the Anglican Church as the official religion in Virginia.
 Baptists hoped he would similarly affirm the disestablishment of the Congregational Church in Connecticut.
 Moreover, Baptists feared the national government would declare Anglicanism the national church, much as the Crown recognized the Church of England as its official church.
 Recognition of state-backed religions led to discrimination against those who were not adherents of the official church.

 Responding to the Baptists about their concerns, Jefferson wrote: “I contemplate with solemn reverence that act of the whole American people which declared that their legislature should ‘make no law respecting an establishment of religion, or prohibiting the free exercise thereof,’ thus building a wall of separation between Church and State. … I reciprocate your kind prayers for the protection and blessing of the common Father and Creator of man.”
-(Notably, two days after writing that letter, Jefferson attended religious services in the House of Representatives.)
+(Two days after writing that letter, Jefferson attended religious services in the House of Representatives.)

-Recall that this same Thomas Jefferson also proclaimed: “The God who gave us life, gave us Liberty at the same time. … Can the liberties of a nation be thought secure when we have removed their only firm basis, a conviction in the minds of the People that these liberties are of the gift of God?
+Recall that this same Thomas Jefferson also proclaimed: “The God who gave us life, gave us Liberty at the same time. … Can the liberties of a nation be thought secure when we have removed their only firm basis, a conviction in the minds of the People that these liberties are the gift of God?
 That they are not to be violated but with his wrath?
 Indeed I tremble for my country when I reflect that God is just: that his justice cannot sleep for ever.”

 It was with firm regard for the Rights of Mankind that our Constitution was written and ratified “in order to secure the Blessings of Liberty to ourselves and our Posterity.”
 As such, it established a constitutional Republic whose foundation was law based on Natural Rights, not rights allocated by governments or by those in positions of power.